 The concept considers art as a healing agent that can help treat psychological disorders or if not treated completely in cases of chronic disorders, then aid the patient cope with it.

 A plethora of art forms available is employed to facilitate one’s creative expression.
 Art therapy doesn’t restrict itself to mere drawing but incorporates the following:-

 - Finger painting

-A week back the news of an art gallery opening in a mental health center for the first time on the Chinese mainland sprung.
-Dr. Chen Zhimin, said “we want this gallery to serve as a bridge between mental health patients and the public.
-In the future, we plan to hold exhibitions on different topics related to mental health, such as eating disorders, bipolar disorder, and schizophrenia; as well as other topics centered on reducing the stigma of this disease, helping patients retain social functions, and increasing the rate of early-stage outpatient visits.”
+A week back the news of an art gallery opening in a mental health centre for the first time on the Chinese mainland sprung.
+Dr Chen Zhimin, said “we want this gallery to serve as a bridge between mental health patients and the public.
+In the future, we plan to hold exhibitions on different topics related to mental health, such as eating disorders, bipolar disorder, and schizophrenia; as well as other topics centred on reducing the stigma of this disease, helping patients retain social functions, and increasing the rate of early-stage outpatient visits.”

 Not only is this idea unique but simultaneously serves various purposes pertaining to social stigma and promoting art.”

 People suffering from chronic illnesses who choose to distract themselves by being creative show less amount of stress.
 It is important to know, it is not necessary to be like Van Gogh to benefit from art therapy.
 You don’t need to be artistic.
 You just need a pencil, crayon, or chalk and let your emotions flow out.
 It is up to the art therapist to determine what the artwork is trying to signify.
 Usually, therapists look at metaphors as a way to understand what a person is feeling.